Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 An excellent *BioStrings* tutorial is available [here](https://bioconductor.org/help/course-materials/2011/BioC2011/LabStuff/BiostringsBSgenomeOverview.pdf) from one of the *BioStrings* creators, that covers much of the same material as we have above, but in more detail and with more complex examples.

+> Similar tasks (and many other things) can be performed in python using tools like [*biopython*](https://biopython.org/).
+The major advantage of the *BioStrings* package is its interoperability with other R/BioConductor packages, such as the *BSGenome* package.

 ### The BSGenome R-package

 The [BSgenome](https://bioconductor.org/packages/release/bioc/html/BSgenome.html) package provides BioConductor-based access to reference genome sequences that utilize the object classes of the *BioStrings* package discussed above (e.g. *DNAString* and *DNAStringSet*).